lucidrains/audiolm-pytorch/README.md

 - [ ] make sure full inference with or without prompting works on the `AudioLM` class
 - [ ] offer option to weight tie coarse, fine, and semantic embeddings across the 3 hierarchical transformers
 - [ ] DRY a little at the end
+- [ ] figure out how to suppress logging in fairseq

 ## Citations